Crispy Lotus Root Chips (Renkon Chips) fried to perfection and sprinkled with Himalayan pink salt and Japanese aonori seaweed powder.

 - Rinse and drain well.

-- And pat dry on paper towel—make sure to wipe off all the liquid.
+- Pat dry on a paper towel—make sure to wipe off all the moisture.

-- Once they are nicely fried, spread on a wired rack or paper towel to drip excel oil.
-Season with salt and aonori and serve immediately.
+- Once they are nicely fried, spread on a wired rack or a paper towel to remove excel oil.
+Season with Himalayan pink salt and aonori (dried green laver seaweed) and serve immediately.

 - Baked Renkon Chips won‘t be as crispy as the deep-fried version, but if you prefer this method, here are the instructions.
 Preheat oven 350ºF (170ºC).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Lay each lotus root slice in a single layer on the prepared baking sheets lined with parchment paper and lightly brush both sides lotus root slices with oil.
 Bake for 15–20 minutes, flipping halfway through.
 The cooking time varies depending on thickness.
 When the slices turn nice golden brown, remove them from the oven.